What is Ketamine Treatment? What You Need To Know

 Your first step...Find a Trained and Certified Ketamine Physician

-The first step in your journey should be to find a physician who is trained and qualified to administer ketamine infusions safely and effectively according to the American Psychiatric Association and the American Society of Anesthesiologists guidelines.
+The first step in your journey should be finding a trained and qualified physician to administer ketamine infusions safely and effectively according to the American Psychiatric Association and the American Society of Anesthesiologists guidelines.

-"Ketamine Clinics" are now becoming more common in some communities and unfortunately can vary widely in terms of quality, experience and expertise.
-Some physicians providing ketamine infusion therapy, may be well meaning, but have little experience or formal training in ketamine infusion therapy.
-Oftentimes, they heard about the remarkable benefits of ketamine for depression and anxiety and read one or two papers that were published on the subject and then think that they are qualified to begin performing infusions.
-Because of this, results can vary widely and many patients do not achieve the full benefits of ketamine therapy.
+"Ketamine Clinics" are becoming more common in some communities and unfortunately can vary widely in terms of quality, experience, and expertise.
+Some physicians providing ketamine infusion therapy may be well-meaning but have little knowledge or formal training in ketamine infusion therapy.
+They frequently heard about the remarkable benefits of ketamine for depression and anxiety, read one or two papers published on the subject, and then think that they are qualified to begin performing infusions.
+Because of this, results can vary widely, and many patients do not achieve the full benefits of ketamine therapy.

-Ketamine therapy is a very precise and meticulous therapy that requires experience and expertise.
-Unfortunately, there may be some physicians that just see ketamine infusion therapy as a simple office procedure that requires little or no direct involvement on their part and can produce some additional revenue for their practice.
-They are often busy seeing other patients while a nurse starts your infusion in an isolated exam room and occasionally will "check in on you".
+Ketamine therapy is an exact and meticulous therapy that requires experience and expertise.
+Unfortunately, some physicians may see ketamine infusion therapy as a simple office procedure that requires little or no direct involvement on their part and can produce some additional revenue for their practice.
+They often see other patients while a nurse starts your infusion in an isolated exam room and occasionally "check in on you."

-In our view, and the view of the American Psychiatric Association, this is not a safe practice.
-Let's not forget that ketamine is a potent medication and it is an anesthetic drug, you should be very cautious if the doctor is only with you for 5 minutes before the infusion or a fully trained member of the healthcare team is not with you at all times during you infusion.
+In our view, and the opinion of the American Psychiatric Association, this is not a safe practice.
+Let's not forget that ketamine is a potent medication, and it is an anesthetic drug.
+You should be very cautious if the doctor is only with you for 5 minutes before the infusion or a fully trained member of the healthcare team is not with you at all times during your infusion.

 5 Important Things to Ask and Warning Signs to Look Out For...